-Tech Pro Guide: Are All USB-C Cables Data Cables?
+Tech Pro Guide: Do All USB-C Cables Transfer Data?

-USB-C charging cables and USB-C data cables might seem deceptively similar in appearance, but they serve different purposes.
-Knowing their differences is essential to help you select the appropriate cable for your needs.
+USB-C charging cables and USB-C data cables might seem deceptively similar in appearance, but they differ in several important ways.
+Let’s break down the key differences.

 USB-C Charging Cables

 Purpose: Charging cables are designed exclusively for charging the connected device's battery.
-So, to those asking whether can all USB-C cables transfer data, the answer is no. Just like these charging cables, they do not transfer data and cannot recognize external devices.
+So, to those asking whether can all USB-C cables transfer data, the answer is no. These charge only USB-C cables do not transfer data and cannot recognize external devices.

 USB-C Data Cables